-Hold your horses people not quite time to panic… Google is constantly optimizing and trying to make the user experience better and mobile is the biggest growth area, so naturally they have a focus on this.
+Hold your horses people not quite time to panic…the continuous Search Engine Optimization techniques helps to make the user experience better and mobile is the biggest growth are, so naturally we have a focus on this.

 So how to do help users access content easily on mobile?

 People use Google search to find answers to their queries.
 The search engine then sees to it that queries are answered thoroughly no matter what device users are using.
 There are new changes to mobile search results which hopes to make it easier for users to find content.

 - Simplified mobile search results – A mobile-friendly label was put in place a few years back with the hope of helping users find pages they don’t need to zoom in order to read.
 This label also allowed enough spaces between tapping points.
 At present, 85% of pages are mobile-friendly.
 Moving forward, this label will be taken out but the mobile-friendliness will stay in place.
 Mobile-friendly tests will continue so that webmasters can still evaluate their site.